urbanbigdatacentre/data_dives_adzuna/README.md

 # Intro to geospatial analysis using Python

-This is repo containing materials for masters lab
+This is repo containing materials for data dives series using Adzuna data.

 The lab is going to be run in jupyter notebook